updated

 By continuing you agree to our Terms and Privacy Policy.

-The lack of safe access to water has added to the difficulty of controlling the fire, with the no end in sight for firefighters.
+The lack of safe access to water added to the difficulty of controlling the fire, but after a long afternoon fireys managed to get the blaze under control by 7.46 pm.

 Hazardous materials crews were among those called to the fire as a result of the storage of chemicals at the facility.

-Two firefighters have been treated at the scene for heat exhaustion as they battle the inferno in sweltering 35C heat, with one transported to Mt.
+Two firefighters were treated at the scene for heat exhaustion as they battled the inferno in sweltering 35C heat, with one transported to Mt.
 Druitt Hospital in a stable condition.

 Firefighters are fighting a blaze in the Western Sydney suburb of St. Marys.